Critical phenomenon inside asymptotically flat black holes with spontaneous scalarization

 We begin with the static, spherically symmetric black holes with a purely electric field in asymptotically flat spacetime.
 The ansatz is therefore given by

 with $d\Omega^2_2\equiv d\theta^2+\sin^2\theta d\varphi^2$ the metric of a unit 2-sphere.
+Moreover, the functions $f,\chi, \psi, A_t$ are all radially dependent only.
 We denote the position of the event horizon as $z_H$ at which the blackening function $f(z_H)=0$.
 The area of the event horizon is $A_H=4\pi/z_H^2$.
 The asymptotic region lies at $z=0$, with the interval $0<z<z_H$ corresponding to the black hole exterior.
 The interior region, extending from the event horizon to the singularity, is described by $z_H<z<\infty$.
 Without loss of generality, we work in a gauge where $A_t$ vanishes on the event horizon.
 The smoothness of the geometry at the horizon admits the Taylor expansion for all fields at $z_H$.
-At the spatial infinity $z=0$, asymptotic flatness imposes $\chi(0) = \psi(0) = 0$ with
+At the spatial infinity $z=0$, one imposes $\chi(0) = \psi(0) = 0$ with

 where $M$, $Q$ and $\mu$ denote the ADM mass, electric charge and electrostatic potential, respectively.